MW Backstage Team

 Kathie is a longtime resident of the Main Line, having grown up in the area before returning to settle in Wayne, where she has lived for the last eighteen years.
 She has a Bachelor’s Degree in Finance from the University of Delaware and an MBA in Finance from the George Washington University, but also a passion for music, as demonstrated by the 24 years of music lessons she encouraged and orchestrated (pun intended) for her daughters.
 Having previously worked for Vanguard and the Marriott Corporation, she has spent the last eight years working at the Radnor Memorial Library, as well as many volunteer positions with the Radnor Educational Foundation, the Katie Samson Lacrosse Festival and numerous school and community events.
 She joins the MW Office team helping with the day-to-day operations, as well as supporting teachers and office staff.
 Kathie is an avid runner, seamstress, and mother of four girls.

 Kaitlin is a dedicated musician, as demonstrated by her Bachelor’s degree in Music Education and Voice Performance from Westminster Choir College and her Master’s of Music degree from the Cleveland Institute of Music.
 Her interest in playing and singing began in her youth, but the decision to pursue it as a career came while performing with the Texas All State Choir in High School.
 This led her to Westminster Choir College in Princeton, New Jersey, where she studied both voice and piano formally, and received a presidential scholarship.
 At the Cleveland Institute, she continued her studies, earning the Max Berman prize – the school’s largest award for a vocalist, as well as trying her hand at stage-managing.
 Kaitlin is no stranger to teaching music; for the completion of her Music Education degree, she taught at New Hope High School and Middle School, teaching students grades 6-12.
 During this time she worked with a large number of choirs, as well as the middle school cast of Grease, and gave both class and private music instruction to students grades 6-12.
 Her other teaching experiences include teaching music as a volunteer at the Cleveland School of the Arts, the Albert C. Wagner Youth Correctional Facility, and at several elementary and middle schools.
 As a performer, she’s landed some impressive roles, including Alice Ford in Verdi's Falstaff, Béatrice in Berlioz's Béatrice et Bénédict, Antonia in Les Contes du Hoffmann, and the title role in Handel's Alcina.
-Kaitlin teaches piano and voice for the school and works in the front office.
+Kaitlin teaches piano and voice for the school and works in the office as our faculty coordinator.